ManuGithubSteam/Surface3ProArch/README.md

 ## Battery life

 To get longer battery life we need to start powertop as root.
-My battery went up from 3hours to 7 hours :-)
+My battery went up from 3 hours to 7 hours :-)

 ### Sudo rules

 Edit the sudoers file with this (very end of the file!):

-user ALL=NOPASSWD: /usr/bin/powertop, /bin/btmon
+`user ALL=NOPASSWD: /usr/bin/powertop, /bin/btmon`

 Now powertop and btmon should function without root password required.

+Add this to autostart:

+`sudo powertop --auto-tune &`

 ## ScreenDPI